 The data is clear: the earlier a child diagnosed with autism begins speech therapy, the better the outcomes.
 A recent study found that children who received early intervention services (including speech therapy) made significant gains in communication, social, and academic skills.
 In contrast, children who did not receive early intervention services made significantly less progress in these areas.

-Speech therapy can be a valuable part of early intervention, helping children diagnosed with autism develop the skills they need to succeed in school and life.
+Speech therapy can be a valuable part of early intervention as it helps children diagnosed with autism develop the skills they need to succeed in school and life.

 Get in Touch With Us Today